 2.«#» “Actual BOS Generation”(XX/XX/XX Version) means the actual generation produced by the BOS Complex, as adjusted for actual Designated System Obligations and RHWM CHWM Modeled Augmentation.
 [SL]

-2.«#» “Actual Slice Output Energy” or “ASOE”(XX/XX/XX Version) means the actual amount of «Customer Name»’s Slice Output Energy BPA makes available to «Customer Name» at the Scheduling Points of Receipt.
-[SL]
+2.«#» “Actual Slice Output Energy” or “ASOE”(XX/XX/XX Version) shall have the meaning as defined in section 2 of Exhibit M. [SL]

+2.«#» “Algorithm Tuning Parameters”(XX/XX/XX Version) shall have the meaning as defined in section 2 of Exhibit L. [SL]

 2.«#» “Annexed Load”(XX/XX/XX Version) means existing load, distribution system (regardless of voltage), or service territory «Customer Name» acquires after the Effective Date from another utility, by means of annexation, merger, purchase, trade, or other acquisition of rights, the acquisition of which has been authorized agreement between the impacted utilities or by a final state, regulatory, or court action.
 The Annexed Load must be served from distribution facilities of any voltage that are owned or acquired by «Customer Name».
 [LF, SL, BL]

 2.«#» “Annual Net Requirement”(XX/XX/XX Version) means BPA’s forecast of «Customer Name»’s Net Requirement for each Fiscal Year that results from the process established in section 1 of Exhibit A and is shown in the table in section 1.2 of Exhibit A. [SL, BL]

+2.«#» “Attribute Pools”(XX/XX/XX Version) shall have the meaning as defined in section 2 of Exhibit H. [LF, SL, BL]

+2. «#» “Annual RSO Test” means an annual test performed by BPA that measures Slice-To-Load pursuant to section 5.6.5.2 and section 11.2 of Exhibit M. [SL]

 2.«#» “Average Megawatts” or “aMW”(XX/XX/XX Version) means the amount of electric energy in megawatt‑hours (MWh) during a specified period of time divided by the number of hours in such period.
 [LF, SL, BL]